Video Games

 “…[games] provide a rich suite of tasks which players must develop sophisticated behavioural strategies to master, but they also provide an easy progress metric – game score – to optimise against.”

-Their goal, as they say, is not to train the world’s greatest AI video game player, as important as that sounds.
+Their goal isn’t to train the world’s greatest AI video game player, as important as that sounds.
 Instead, they’re using video games to develop “systems that learn to excel at a broad set of challenges.”

-Solaris and Skiing, on the other hand, involve “long-term credit assignment problems,” meaning that the rewards for specific actions don’t come immediately, so the AI is required to “collect information over long time scales.”
+Solaris and Skiing meanwhile involve “long-term credit assignment problems,” meaning that the rewards for specific actions don’t come immediately, so the AI is required to “collect information over long time scales.”

 You can read the full Agent57 study at arXiv.org.